axllent/silverstripe-email-obfuscator/README.md

 ## Requirements
 * SilverStripe 4+

+SilverStripe 3 should check out the silverstripe3 branch

 ## Usage
 The filter automatically encodes any email address outputted through the ContentController provided it contains the default text/html header.